sethlopezme/strez/README.md

 navigation_messages_count,Badge text for the Messages navigation button,%1$d Unread
 ```

-A more advanced example showing additional columns for plurals and an additional language–Spanish.
+A more advanced example showing additional columns for plurals and Spanish-language translations.

 ```
 Name,Description,Plural,Value,es